Kmakj/Technology-Notes/README.md

 }
 ```

-This function is a valid React component because it accepts a single “props” (which stands for properties) object argument with data and returns a React element.
+This function is a valid React component because it accepts a single **props** (which stands for properties) object argument with data and returns a React element.
 We call such components “functional” because they are literally JavaScript functions.

 You can also use an ES6 class to define a component: